AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/006-benji.md

 I licked my lips and tried not to say anything.
 "I can read your thoughts you might as well say it."

 I shrugged, "Why do I have to say it if you can read my thoughts."
-And I thought
+And I let my thoughts wander to all the best parts of Alex and how he might fit with Benji.
+It wasn't exactly a fantasy I'd entertain more than once, but it had the desired affect on Benji.
+He was red even through that dark olive skin of his.
+I smiled.

+"You two are perfect for each other."

+"Tell him that."
+I growled.

+"I have, actually.
+He refuses to read your texts.
+I will admit that is one danm
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ4NjI5NjY0LC0xMzA4MjMxNTExXX0=
+eyJoaXN0b3J5IjpbMTE4Mjk5NTMxMSwtMTMwODIzMTUxMV19
 -->